elmbridge/curriculum/Choose Your Own Emoji.md

   | ColdBrew
 ```

 Apparently, there's a lot of complexity bundled up in our drink orders!
 In some cases, we need to know what kind of milk the customer wants.
 In other cases, we need to know information specific to only one kind of drink.
-The above data model accounts for that complexity by using tagged values — a `HotChocolate` is only a valid `DrinkOrder` if it is accompanied by a `Milk` selection, and a `BlackCoffee` relies on another union type to determine the customer's preferred brewing strategy.
+The above data model accounts for that complexity by using tagged values — a `HotChocolate` is only a valid `DrinkOrder` if it is accompanied by a `Milk` selection, and a `BlackCoffee` relies on another custom type to determine the customer's preferred brewing strategy.

 We could have also modeled this problem with a record, but the data would have likely been harder to follow.
 What would the `.milk` field on that record mean, if the customer wanted black coffee?
 Why would we need a `.numberOfEspressoShots` in order to make a hot chocolate?